Singularity analysis of a new discrete nonlinear Schrodinger equation: Introduction

-where $\alpha$ and $\beta$ are nonzero real parameters, $m=0,\pm1,\pm2,\ldots $.
-In \cite{LM}, the equation (\ref{psi}) was derived from the integrable Toda lattice equation through the reductive perturbation analysis.
-More recently, Levi and Yamilov \cite{LY} studied the integrability of (\ref{psi}) by means of the generalized symmetry analysis, and found that the equation (\ref{psi}) does not admit local generalized symmetries of order higher than three and, hence, does not possess the same integrability properties as the Toda lattice equation, from which it has been derived.
+where $\alpha$ and $\beta$ are nonzero real parameters, $m = 0 , \pm 1 , \pm 2 , \dotsc$.
+This equation~\eqref{psi} was derived in \cite{LM} from the integrable Toda lattice equation using the reductive perturbation analysis.
+Later Levi and Yamilov \cite{LY} studied the integrability of \eqref{psi} by means of the generalized symmetry analysis, and found that the equation \eqref{psi} does not admit local generalized symmetries of order higher than three and, hence, does not possess the same integrability properties as of the Toda lattice equation, from which it has been derived.

-In the present short note, we study the integrability of the Leon--Manna equation (\ref{psi}) by means of the Painlev\'{e} test, following the Ablowitz--Ramani--Segur algorithm of singularity analysis \cite{ARS} (see also \cite{RGB}).
-We find the presence of non-dominant logarithmic terms in the singular expansions of solutions of~(\ref{psi}).
-This brings us to the same conclusion as made in \cite{LY}: the new discrete nonlinear Schr\"{o}dinger equation must be nonintegrable.
+In the present research note, we study the integrability of the Leon--Manna equation \eqref{psi} by means of the Painlev\'{e} test, following the Ablowitz--Ramani--Segur algorithm of singularity analysis \cite{ARS} (see also the review \cite{RGB}).
+We discover the presence of nondominant logarithmic terms in the singular expansions of solutions of~\eqref{psi}.
+This brings us to the same conclusion as made in \cite{LY}, namely, that the new discrete nonlinear Schr\"{o}dinger equation \eqref{psi} must be nonintegrable.
+As a byproduct of the singularity analysis carried out, we obtain a new discrete equation which should be integrable according to the conjecture formulated by Weiss in \cite{W}.